patrickgrey/patrickgrey/source/_drafts/progressive-web-app.md

 - workbox
 ---
 ### Feature Aim
 Make the index page available offline and allow visitors to save posts offline.
+Also, show a message if a page is not found offline.

 ### Development Notes
 - Save index offline